-Report: Plácido Domingo Accused Of Sexual Harassment By Multiple Women
+LA Opera To Investigate Plácido Domingo After Sexual Harassment Report

 "However, I recognize that the rules and standards by which we are — and should be — measured against today are very different than they were in the past.
 I am blessed and privileged to have had a more than 50-year career in opera and will hold myself to the highest standards."

-NPR has requested comment from the LA Opera, the Metropolitan Opera and the San Francisco Opera, but those companies have not yet responded.
+NPR has also requested comment from the San Francisco Opera, it has not yet responded.